Sign in

 What is High-Visibility Safety Apparel (HVSA)?

-High-visibility safety apparel (HVSA) is clothing (e.g., vests, bibs, or coveralls) that workers can wear to improve how well other people "see" them (their visibility).
-Most often, high-visibility clothing is worn to alert drivers and other vehicle operators of a worker's presence, especially in low light and dark conditions.
-High-visibility headwear can also be worn to increase the visibility of the wearer in situations where part or all of the wearer's body could be obscured (e.g., leaves/trees, traffic barriers, construction materials, etc.).
+High-visibility safety apparel (HVSA) comprises clothing (e.g., vests, bibs, or coveralls) designed to enhance the visibility of workers.
+This clothing is particularly important for alerting drivers and other vehicle operators to a worker's presence, especially in low light or dark conditions.
+High-visibility headwear may also be used to increase the wearer's visibility when parts of their body may be obscured by items such as trees, traffic barriers, or construction materials.

 Xinxing FR Product Page

-Design requirements for high-visibility safety clothing are generally found in the CSA Standard Z96-15 (R), High-Visibility Safety Apperal.
-In the United States, the design requirements are outlined in the ANSI/ISEA 107- American National Standard for High-visibility Safety Apparel and Accessories.
+Design requirements for high-visibility safety clothing are specified in the CSA Standard Z96-15 (R), High-Visibility Safety Apparel, while in the United States, ANSI/ISEA 107 outlines the necessary design standards for high-visibility safety apparel and accessories.

 Why do I need High-Visibility Safety Apparel?